 Data and methods

 We assess the evidence for network control effects on trust and cooperation by reanalyzing the data from eight heterogeneous experimental studies (Table @ref(tab:studies-table)).
 We attempted to search for and include all experimental studies on network embeddedness effects in two-person dilemma games.
 Observational studies were deliberately disregarded, because control and learning effects are typically entangled in real-life settings, rendering the operationalization of the separate constructs without spillover effects extremely challenging.
 Moreover, we could not obtain the data from 4 of the 13 experimental studies on this topic that we are aware of (Bohnet et al. 2005; Bohnet and Huck 2004; Huck et al. 2012; Pfeiffer et al. 2012), while we only discovered the existence of one after we finished our study (Duffy and Ochs 2009).
 The remaining eight are included.
 The studies differed substantially with respect to the game played, game length, operationalization of network embeddedness, network sizes, payoffs and hierarchical structure of the data (see Table @ref(tab:studies-table) and the upcoming section for an elaborate discussion).
-Regardless of the conceptual similarities, the variation between studies complicates the use of conventional research synthesis approaches, like meta-analysis.
+Regardless of the conceptual similarities, the variation between studies renders the use of conventional research synthesis approaches, like meta-analysis, infeasible.
 Yet, Bayesian Evidence Synthesis (BES; Kuiper et al. 2013) is applicable to quantify the support for the hypotheses over studies.

-(ref:bolton) Bolton et al. (2004) (ref:duffy) Duffy et al. (2013) (ref:seinen) Seinen and Schram (2006) (ref:corten) Corten et al. (2016) (ref:veer) Buskens et al. (2010) (ref:miltenburg) Van Miltenburg et al. (2012) (ref:frey) Frey et al. (2019) (ref:barrera) Barrera and Buskens (2009)

 In each study, participants engaged in one or more rounds of a social dilemma game, commonly referred to as a supergame, under varying amounts of network embeddedness.
 A supergame is defined as a sequence of identical games, in which information on the behavior of the actors can be transmitted.
 Hence, in each supergame, the participants play multiple rounds of the same game.
 After each round, information on the outcome of the round is shared with the two actors that interacted in this round.
 Dyadic embeddedness implies that the same two actors interact repeatedly, and hence know the outcomes of all previous rounds in which these actors interacted.
 Under network embeddedness, the outcome of the interaction of two actors in a given round can be shared with the partners of the actors in one or more subsequent rounds.

 We study the network control effect by comparing participants’ first-round behavior between embeddedness conditions.
 The advantage of focusing on first-round behavior is that participants cannot condition their behavior on past behavior of their partner.
 In the first round, either there is no past behavior, because the current interaction takes place in the first, and potentially only, supergame people play.
 Alternatively, it can be that participants play multiple supergames, but information about behavior is never shared across supergames.
 Hence, focusing on first round behavior allows to separate network control effects from network learning effects.
 Given that actors play the same number of rounds in the different embeddedness conditions, the difference between the embeddedness conditions can solely be ascribed to the difference in sanction opportunities.
 Accordingly, in all but one studies we analyze the difference in trustfulness, trustworthiness or cooperation between the embeddedness conditions, without requiring control variables.